How to manage and track your Shopify inventory as a manufacturer

 Now that we can see all our orders and products, we can move on to adding the materials necessary to create our products.

-Add the materials variants if you need.
-In our case, we have leather in four different colors: brown, black, beige and cognac.
+Add the material variants if you need them.
+In our case, we have leather in four different colors.

 Finally, let’s see what actions need to be done, in order to produce one wrap wallet.

 In the Production Operations tab, we’ll add Cutting, Sewing, and Assembly as operation steps, with their respective resource, cost per hour, time or duration, and cost.

 Managing your Shopify inventory doesn’t have to be painful.
 Katana connects to your Shopify store and hundreds of other integrations to help you scale your business with ease.

 How to select the right Shopify inventory solution as a manufacturer

 There are two important steps to start handling your production and inventory management properly:

 Know what needs to be produced to fulfill a sales order

 When an order comes via your Shopify store, an integrated app like Katana will automatically pull the order and give you the answers to the following critical questions:

 How many units of ordered products are immediately available in the stock for delivery?